wboard82/Launch-School/python/3_lists.md

         * `list[begin_idx, num_of_elems]`
     - Javascript slicing:
         * ["a", "b", "c"].slice(0, 2);  // => [ 'a', 'b' ]
-        * The python syntax different from what Javascript students are used to.
+        * The Python syntax different from what Javascript students are used to.
 Just remember that the start index and end index specifications work the same in python and javascript.

 * Other Notes about Javascript
     - You cannot specify an index to pop() a value in javascript.
 In JS, pop() takes no arguments and will always remove and return the last element in the array